vinalvin19/android-apps/README.md

 <b>MultiplayerQuiz </b> <br>
 A multiplayer-based yes-no quiz in android.
-Compete against your friend to answer the question quickly, served in Indonesian language.
+Compete against your friend to answer the question quickly, served in Indonesian language. <br>
 Helps you to learn: <br>
 1. Simple User Interface <br>
 2. Simple 2D array <br>